Self promotion is an essential soft skill in today’s corporate world.

 There’s an odd parallel in the fact that 71% of women on boards in the UK have titles.
 Having a title in the UK is probably like being a sport star in Australia – it gives you a profile and opens doors.
 So what do people do when they can’t throw a ball and haven’t inherited a title to achieve business success?
 Both Martin’s story and the board statistic point to the need for our talents to be “publicised” as well as lived.

-Download the book-version of this article Click here
+Download the free book-version of this article (plus more) Click here

 Self-promotion is an essential skill